liuxin0824/BCV-LR-discrete/README.md

 ```

 ## Acknowledgement
-This implementation is built on [Proto-RL](https://github.com/denisyarats/proto).
+The implementation and data are built on [LAPO](https://github.com/schmidtdominik/LAPO).